 Co-Ops and Internships

 Co-ops and internships are also popular options for students.
-Students often find these opportunities during our fall and spring Career Fairs, where 415 companies attend annually to recruit Michigan Tech students for co-ops, internships, and full-time jobs.
+Students often find these opportunities during our fall and spring Career Fairs, where more than 400 companies attend annually to recruit Michigan Tech students for co-ops, internships, and full-time jobs.
 The average co-op salary for Michigan Tech students?
-More than $21 per hour.
+More than $22 per hour.

 Many students at Michigan Tech take on part-time jobs to gain skills and experience and help pay for college.